OBF/obf-docs/Travel_fellowships.md

 #### Promoting diversity and representation

-The review panel will look at how applicant's attendance will contribute to increasing diversity at the event.
+The review panel will look at how applicants' attendance will contribute to increasing participation from diverse members at the event.
-We understand increasing diversity as increasing participation of members from groups traditionally underrepresented in the bioinformatics, computation or tech community or at the event.
+We are aware that members from many marginalised groups are still underrepresented in the bioinformatics, computational fields or tech community more broadly.
-This includes but is not limited to underrepresented demographic groups (members from many developing nations), ethnic origins, career stages, sexuality, gender identity and expression, and people with disabilities.
+Our efforts with this fellowship are to support members from underrepresented demographic groups including but not limited to diverse ethnic backgrounds, career stages, sexuality, gender identity and expression, people with disabilities and members from low-income backgrounds (such as from developing nations).

 If applicants are not from a minority or underrepresented group but have a track record for advocating for diversity as an ally through their work or involvement in an event, they are welcome to apply for this fellowship as well.

-*We do not consider the diversity of operating systems, programming languages or scientific domain as a criterion for the OBF Event Fellowship.*
+*We do not consider the diversity of operating systems, programming languages or scientific domains as a criterion for the OBF Event Fellowship.*

 ## Rubric for Application Review